byronrthomas/rag-app-studio/README.md

 # Rag Studio

+## Things to document

+* Basic usage - how to configure the containers for both studio & app
+* How to do multi-model handling

 ## Known limitations

 * If you are using an older GPU like the NVidia V100, and a model that requires the "bfloat16" data type, RAG App studio will automatically choose "float16" which works fine for some models, but isn't guaranteed to work universally